Andros-Spica/ABM-tutorial-koeln-2022/README.md

 end
 ```

 And *voilà*!
-We can now run our boosted pondTrade model over context of our case study.
+We can now run our boosted pondTrade model within the context of our case study.

 ![View of MesaraTrade after set up](screenshots/BlockC_module6_MesaraTrade%20view.png)
 *View of MesaraTrade after set up*